A simplicial approach to effective divisors in $\overline{M}_{0,n}$: Abstract

 \section{Abstract}

-We study the Cox ring and monoid of effective divisor classes of $\M_{0,n} \cong \Bl\PP^{n-3}$, over an arbitrary ring $R$.
+We study the Cox ring and monoid of effective divisor classes of $\M_{0,n} \cong \Bl\PP^{n-3}$, over a ring $R$.
 We provide a bijection between elements of the Cox ring, not divisible by any exceptional divisor section, and pure-dimensional singular simplicial complexes on $\{1,\ldots,n-1\}$ with weights in $R\setminus\{0\}$ satisfying a zero-tension condition.
-This leads to a combinatorial criterion for a divisor class to be among the minimal generators for this monoid.
-Many classical triangulations of closed manifolds yield minimal generators, and we translate some previously studied divisor classes into this simplicial language.
+This leads to a combinatorial criterion, satisfied by many triangulations of closed manifolds, for a divisor class to be among the minimal generators for the effective monoid.
 For classes obtained as the strict transform of quadrics, we present a complete classification of minimal generators, generalizing to all $n$ the well-known Keel-Vermeire classes for $n=6$.
-We use this classification to construct, for all $n\ge 7$, (1) divisor classes whose effectivity depends on $R$, (2) necessary generators of the Cox ring whose class does not lie on an extremal ray of the effective cone, and (3) counterexamples to the Castravet-Tevelev hypertree conjecture (and for $n \ge 9$, new extremal rays of the effective cone).
-We conclude with several open questions and topics for further investigation.
+We use this classification to construct new divisors with interesting properties for all $n\ge 7$.